 Adrian Paul (Duncan McLeod), Thekla Reuten (Anna), Cristian Solimeno (The Guardian), Peter Wingfield (Methos), Thom Fell (Giovanni), Stephen Wight (Reggie Weller), Jim Byrnes (Joe Dawson), Patrice Naiambana (The Elder), Stephen Rahman-Hughes (Zai Jie)

 I liked the original Highlander.
-However, I lost interest in the series a long time ago after realizing that each successive Highlander entry seemed to regard continuity between films as a ragged ball of wool that it could discard and drag in different directions whenever it suited its needs.
+However, I lost interest in the series soon after realising that each successive entry seemed to regard continuity between films as a ragged ball of wool that it could discard and drag in different directions whenever it suited its needs.
 Christopher Lambert retired from the series, allowing himself to be killed off at the end of Endgame, and the show is now carried by Adrian Paul who played the hero of the first tv series.
-I never got much into any of the tv series but several of the principal characters from the first series – Jim Byrne’s Joe Dawson and Peter Wingfield’s Methos – have been brought back here.
+I never got into any of the tv series but several of the principal characters from the first series – Jim Byrne’s Joe Dawson and Peter Wingfield’s Methos – have been brought back here.

 Highlander: The Source is directed by Brett Leonard.
-After debuting with the low-budget horror film The Dead Pit (1989), Leonard emerged in the mid-90s with The Lawnmower Man (1992), which became a modest hit because of its then-cutting edge computer animation, even though the rest of the film was intellectually dead.
+After debuting with the mad scientist/zombie film The Dead Pit (1989), Leonard emerged with The Lawnmower Man (1992), which became a modest hit because of its then-cutting edge computer animation, even though the rest of the film was intellectually dead.
 Leonard made other films reliant on CGI effects with Hideaway (1995) and Virtuosity (1995), both of which were flops.
 Leonard went away to make I-MAX shorts for several years, before returning with Man-Thing (2005), the only Marvel Comics adaptation of the 00s that has failed to get a cinematic release, and his best film to date, Feed (2005) about feeder fetishism.
-And then there was Highlander: The Source, a film so roundly reviled that Brett Leonard may now have difficulty even finding work making IMAX shorts.
+And then there was Highlander: The Source, a film so roundly reviled that Brett Leonard may now have difficulty even finding work making IMAX shorts (and has since only been working in documentaries).

-It is astonishing to realize that someone could make a film that was even worse than Highlander II: The Quickening.
+It is astonishing to realise that someone could make a film that was even worse than Highlander II: The Quickening.
 Everything about Highlander: The Source is awful.
 Way beyond awful – we are talking Edward D. Wood Jr on a multi-million dollar budget.
-And not too surprisingly Highlander: The Source was a complete flop.
+Not too surprisingly, Highlander: The Source was a complete flop.
 It was released direct to dvd where it did almost no business, while in the US it was dumped straight into screenings on the Sci-Fi Channel.
-Producers Peter S. Davis & William Panzer who have been behind all the other Highlander films have declined credit on-screen (although they do appear listed as producers on the dvd box cover).
+Producers Peter S. Davis & William Panzer, who were been behind all the other Highlander films, have declined credit on-screen (although they do appear listed as producers on the dvd box cover).

 Rather than pit Adrian Paul against another Immortal villain this time, there is the new character of The Guardian, which comes in body armour, long-engraved rings and a sped-up head like something out of Silent Hill (2006).
 Alas, the effect of the character’s appearance is ruined by the entirely campy performance given in the part by Cristian Solimeno.
 Moreover, there is no reason ever given why this character is running around eliminating people.
 At least Adrian Paul looks pissed off about being there and reduces his performance to a near-Neanderthal glower.